cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### Installation

-1. Make sure you have CloudLinux OS+ subscription (only non-reseller accounts apply)
+1. Make sure you have CloudLinux OS Shared Pro subscription (only non-reseller accounts apply)

 2. Make sure you have installed **LVE Manager version 6.2 or later**.
 You can install or update it with the following commands:
    * installation